 - Dividend from a company not resident in Curacao

 - Periodical payments that are not being paid by somebody residing in Curacao

-- Capital gains realised in connection with shares that form a so called substantial interest in a company that is not resident in Curacao
+- Capital gains realized in connection with shares that form a so-called substantial interest in a company that is not resident in Curacao

 - Proceeds, such as interest, from bank accounts and claims, unless received on mortgages on Curacao real estate or received from residents of Curacao

 - Proceeds from profit-sharing rights, other than as a shareholder, of a business not operated in Curacao

 - Proceeds from an enterprise, operating outside Curacao

 - Proceeds from an existing or former employment, or from other activities outside Curacao (e.g. a pension)